Skip to content

 • Positive Outcomes in Decarbonisation and Supplier Engagement: The programme saw increased supplier engagement and steps towards carbon reduction, building capacity and readiness among SMEs for sustainable business practices.

-This programme showed how powerful supply chain decarbonisation can be when we come together.
-Through collaboration, upskilling, and empowering BITCI member companies and their suppliers, real progress can be made in reducing carbon footprints.
-The work in this programme has informed the design and will influence the roll out of our Accelerate, The Business Pact for Climate and Nature.
+This programme aims to demonstrate how powerful supply chain decarbonisation can be when we come together.
+Through collaboration, upskilling, and empowering BITCI member companies and their suppliers, real progress can be made in supporting SMEs to reduce their carbon footprints.
+The work in this programme has informed the design and influenced the roll-out of our Accelerate, The Business Pact for Climate and Nature.

-Watch the videos below to understand how effective this initiative was for those involved.
+Watch the videos below to understand how effective this initiative was for those involved in the pilot in 2024.
+And follow us to see highlights and insights from phase 2.

 Watch member stories of the pilot from Bank of Ireland, Musgrave and SSE Airtricty.